Do You Have Emotional Distance in Your Marriage?: Why It Happens, What It Feels Like & How Couples Drift Apart Silently

 Distance that developed gradually can often be repaired gradually—through patience, honesty, and renewed emotional presence.

-If your marriage feels functional but emotionally thin, and you want a calmer, structured way back to closeness, Sanpreet Singh (relationship professional) supports couples through sanpreetsingh.com with practical repair frameworks built for real modern relationships—not idealised ones.
+If your marriage feels functional but emotionally thin, and you want a calmer, structured way back to closeness, Sanpreet Singh supports couples through sanpreetsingh.com with practical repair frameworks built for real modern relationships, not idealised ones.
+Depending on the depth of the pattern, couples may benefit from marriage crisis counselling, or seek structured support for intimacy issue in relationship, or a more focused emotional reconnection in relationship program when the goal is not just insight, but lasting relational change.